clarkfitzg/pems_fd/paper/paper.md

 We only considered piecewise linear functions, so all of these expressions have closed analytic forms that can be quickly computed.

-The distance matrix to input into the 'Partitioning Around Medoids' algorithm.
-Inspection of the silhouette plots provided only slight evidence for clustering the fundamental diagrams into $k = 2$ groups.
+The distance matrix to input into the Partitioning Around Medoids (PAM) algorithm.
+Inspection of the silhouette plots provided some evidence for clustering the fundamental diagrams into $k = 2$ groups.
 Silhouette plots for larger values of $k$ provided no evidence that there should be more groups.

-Plotting actual fundamental diagrams for the $k = 2$ groups in figure \ref{fd_2clusters} showed that there is really just one dominant shape of fundamental diagram.
-We failed to find real evidence of clusters based on this technique.
+Figure \ref{fd_2clusters} shows a sample of the fundamental diagrams corresponding to the PAM algorithm with two clusters.
+Cluster 1 contains 88 percent of the data, making it the dominant cluster.
+These fundamental diagrams look roughly like the triangular diagram we expect, and they have a max flow of around 2000 vehicles per hour.
+Cluster 2 contains the remaining 12 percent of the data, and these stations have much lower flow.

+TODO: Now I need to plot the two clusters again to check for patterns.

-![The bold lines come from the stations that have the highest median correlation to all other station.
-In this sense they are the "median" stations, and are the most centered in the data.
+![The bold lines come from the fundamental diagrams that have the lowest median distances to other stations in their clusters.
+In this sense they are the "median" stations.
 \label{fd_2clusters}](../nonparametric/fd_2clusters.pdf)

 A more plausible explanation is that there's one dominant shape of